awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

 # Bind mounts<a name="bind-mounts"></a>

-With bind mounts, a file or directory on a host \(such as an Amazon EC2 instance or AWS Fargate\) is mounted into a container\.
+With bind mounts, a file or directory on a host, such as an Amazon EC2 instance or AWS Fargate, is mounted into a container\.
 Bind mounts are supported for tasks hosted on both Fargate and Amazon EC2 instances\.
 By default, bind mounts are tied to the lifecycle of the container using them\.
 Once all containers using a bind mount are stopped, for example when a task is stopped, the data is removed\.
 For tasks hosted on Amazon EC2 instances, the data can be tied to the lifecycle of the host Amazon EC2 instance by specifying a `host` and optional `sourcePath` value in your task definition\.
 For more information, see [Using bind mounts](https://docs.docker.com/storage/bind-mounts/) in the Docker documentation\.

 The following are common use cases for bind mounts\.
 + To provide an empty data volume to mount in one or more containers\.